sonups/cypress-todos-automated-test/README.md

    </p>

 <!-- EXECUTING THE TESTS IN AZURE CLOUD -->
-## 4. Executing the tests in Azure Cloud
+## 4. Running tests from Azure cloud

 <!-- CONTACT -->